What Can It Measure?

 Certain chemical compounds (i.e., sugars) in dark alcohols will skew the reading, so it’s important to make sure that you’re using clear-or-light colored alcohol when testing with the tCheck 2.

-99.9% Isopropyl alcohol is available to purchase through the tCheck website Accessories page.
+99.9% Isopropyl alcohol is available to purchase in bulk through the tCheck website Accessories page.